wikipathways/wikipathways-api-client-py/README.md

 ## Supported API calls

-The following API calls are supported.
-Feel free to make a pull request if you write code to support any of the other calls!
+If it's checked in the following list, the WikiPathways API call is implemented in this client.
+If it's not checked, we'd be happy to accept your pull request with code implementing it!
+You can find more details about the calls in the [WikiPathways API documentation](http://wikipathways.org/index.php/Help:WikiPathways_Webservice/API).

 - [x] listOrganisms
 - [x] listPathways